Evaluation 2-Functors for Kac-Moody 2-Categories of Type A2: Introduction

 The structure of the paper is as follows. \autoref{Sec:Decategorified} reviews the evaluation map/functor $\ev^t_3$ and \autoref{Sec:CategorifiedDefn} presents the definitions of the affine and finite type A Kac--Moody 2-categories $\affu{3}$ and $\naffu{3}$ that we will be working with.
-The meat of the paper is \autoref{Sec:Eval2Fr}, where we define the evaluation 2-functor $\Ev$ and prove the paper's central theorem, \autoref{thm:main}, that $\Ev$ is a well-defined 2-functor that decategorifies to $\ev^t_3$.
+In \autoref{Sec:Eval2Fr} we define the two evaluation 2-functors $\Ev$ and $\Ev'$ and prove their relationship to each other.
+We translate the categorified braid group actions to our choice of scalars in \autoref{sec:BraidAction}, and then in \autoref{sec:MainProof} we prove \autoref{thm:BigThmPrime}, that $\Ev'$ is a well-defined 2-functor that decategorifies to $\ev^t_3$, from which \autoref{thm:BigThmMain} follows.
 We finish the paper with \autoref{sec:No2Iso}, where we justify our choice of the scalars and bubble parameters in the definition of $\affu{3}$ over a choice in \cite{Kh-L} by proving in \autoref{thm:NoIsomorphism} that the two choices are not related by a 2-isomorphism that fixes objects and 1-morphisms.

-{\bf Acknowledgments.} M.M. and J.M. were supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), project UIDB/04459/2020 (Center for Mathematical Analysis, Geometry and Dynamical Systems - CAMGSD) with DOI identifier 10-54499/UIDP/04459/2020.
-J.M. was additionally funded by FCT (Portugal) through project BL94/2022-IST-ID.
+{\bf Acknowledgments.} M.M. and J.M. were supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal) (\href{https://ror.org/00snfqn58}{https://ror.org/00snfqn58}), project UIDB/04459/2020 (Center for Mathematical Analysis, Geometry and Dynamical Systems - CAMGSD) with DOI identifier 10-54499/UIDP/ 04459/2020.
+M.M. was additionally funded by CIDMA (\href{https://ror.org/05pm2mw36}{https://ror.org/05pm2mw36}) under the FCT (Portugal) grant UID/04106/2025 (\href{https://doi.org/10.54499/UID/04106/2025}{https://doi.org/10.54499/UID/04106/2025}) and UID/PRR/ 04106/2025, and J.M. was additionally funded by FCT (Portugal) through project BL94/2022-IST-ID.
 P.V. was supported by the Fonds de la Recherche Scientifique-FNRS (Belgium) under Grant no. J.0189.23.

+We thank the referee for the suggestion of making the relation between the categorified braid group action and the evaluation 2-functor more explicit.

 \labelmargin-{-8pt}